henrietta-k/adapt-learning-wiki/Accessability.md

 **checkbox** - A checkable input.

-**complementary** - A supporting section of the document, designed to be complementary to the main content yet treated as a navigational landmark such as draw.
+**complementary** - A supporting section of the document, designed to be complementary to the main content yet treated as a navigational landmark such as drawer.

 **dialog** - An application window that is designed to interrupt the current processing of an application in order to prompt the user to enter information or require a response such as tutor extension.